ymishin/SelfDrivingCar/2-P1-ExtendedKalmanFilter/README.md

 ---

-**The goal of this project is to implement linear and extended kalman filters to to estimate the state of a moving object of interest with noisy lidar and radar measurements**
+**The goal of this project is to implement linear and extended kalman filters to estimate the state of a moving object with noisy lidar and radar measurements**

 ---